 Using punching bags that are too heavy can lead to various injuries if proper safety techniques are not followed.
 Common injuries include wrist and finger strains or sprains, shoulder or arm pain, and even neck pain from poor posture.

-To avoid these injuries, be sure to wear adequate protection, use proper form and technique, and choose a weight that works for you when hitting the bag.
+To avoid these injuries, be sure to properly fill your punching bag with appropriate material.
+Always use protective boxing gloves, use proper form and technique, and choose a weight that works for you when hitting the bag.

 Common Boxing Pains and Injuries